-I wrote a piece for Oh Comely about a project with pals: Welcome to the Places of My Life, named after the Alan Partridge guide to Norwich, sees us visiting each other’s our hometowns, and reliving our teenage experiences.
+I wrote a piece for Oh Comely about a project with pals: Welcome to the Places of My Life sees us visiting each other’s hometowns

 To one side, the rainforest stretches away in folds of blue-green to the horizon.
 On the other, a 120m waterfall crashes down a vertical rock face, so close I can feel the spray on my face.
 And below?
 Just empty space and rushing air, between me and a canopy of the lush trees.
 This feels about the closest a human being can get to flying – and is certainly the closest you can get to the heart of the pristine jungle of Laos.
 Continue reading “Zip-lining: enjoy a birds-eye view and protect the rainforest in Laos”

 Yachts for hire, on-site spas and champagne by the bucketload… this summer, festivals have gone luxe.
 Continue reading “The rise of the five star festival”